aleksantari/endoscope_control/README.md

 ```

 The two packages communicate via ZeroMQ PUB/SUB on `tcp://localhost:5556`.
 The shared contract is the `RobotCommand` JSON schema defined in `protocol/command_schema.py`.

+### Pipeline Flow

+1. **Voice command** arrives as JSON over ZMQ (e.g., `{"action": "MOVE_UP", "magnitude": "SMALL", ...}`)
+2. **ZMQCommandInterface** validates it against the Pydantic `RobotCommand` model — malformed messages are logged and skipped
+3. **ActionBridge** maps the action + magnitude to an SE3 delta in camera frame, then transforms to EE frame via `T_ee_cam`
+4. **SafetyModule** checks delta magnitude, target workspace bounds, and joint limits
+5. **Executor** applies the delta (autopilot) or prompts the operator for confirmation (trigger mode)
+6. **SingleArmController** gets current pose via FK, applies the delta, solves IK, and publishes joint targets over DDS
+7. If IK fails to converge, the controller falls back to the current position — never sends invalid joints

 ## Quick Start